Budgeting Hacks to Make Anyone Financially Savvy

 Most people already have a debit card.
 It’s such a standard wallet item that it’s easy to overlook.
 However, intelligent debit card use can help you manage your money better.
 Unlike credit cards, a debit card only allows you to spend money you already have.
 You’ll often pay an overdraft fee if you try to overspend, but that’s far cheaper long-term than credit card interest.

 Many people recommend using cash to save money.
-However, it’s hard to keep tabs on where that cash is going.
+However, keeping tabs on where that cash is going is hard.
 Furthermore, debit cards can make it easy to track your spending.
 Each transaction you make is documented in your online bank account when you use a debit card.
-This makes it easier to see areas of your life where you may be overspending.
+This makes it easier to see areas where you may be overspending.

 2. Download a Budgeting App

 Developing and following a budget can feel overwhelming.
-Beyond creating the budget itself, you need to document each purchase and where you made it.
-Budgeting apps can save you time and mental space by tracking and categorizing purchases.
+In addition to creating the budget, you must document each purchase and where you made it.
+Budgeting apps can save time and mental space by tracking and categorizing purchases.

 Each time you use a linked account, your budgeting app notes the purchase and puts it in the relevant category.
-Rather than logging into your bank account, open your app to check your spending on housing, food, utilities, etc. This can help you get a clear picture of where your money is going.
+Rather than logging into your bank account, open your app to check your spending on housing, food, utilities, etc. This can help you clearly understand where your money is going.
 Additionally, budgeting apps let you create savings goals, making it easier to save for planned splurges.

 3. Have Monthly Money Meetings

-If you and your partner share finances, it’s essential that you both be on the same page with your savings goals.
+If you and your partner share finances, you both must agree on your savings goals.
 Setting aside time for budget meetings allows couples to check in on their spending together.
 It’s also an excellent opportunity to look ahead and discuss any upcoming purchases that need to be made.

 These meetings don’t have to be all numbers and seriousness.
 Treat them as a chance to discuss progress toward shared dreams.
 Eating at home more and shopping less might not be fun.
-However, knowing the money you’re saving is going toward a trip can give you something to look forward to.
+However, knowing the money you’re saving for a trip can give you something to look forward to.

 4. Consider a Capsule Wardrobe